 Gastrointestinal adverse events: In pooled long term clinical trials, gastrointestinal adverse events were reported in 41% of Victoza® treated patients and were dose related.
 Gastrointestinal adverse events occurred in 17% of comparator-treated patients.
 Events that occurred more commonly among Victoza® treated patients included nausea, vomiting, diarrhea, dyspepsia and constipation.
 Approximately 13% of Victoza® treated patients and 2% of comparator-treated patients reported nausea during the first 2 weeks of treatment.
 Most episodes of nausea were mild or moderate in severity and declined over time (see Figure 1).
-Withdrawals due to gastrointestinal adverse events occurred in 5.0% of Victoza® treated patients and 0.5% of comparator-treated patients, mainly during the first 2-3 months of the trials.
+Withdrawals due to gastrointestinal adverse events occurred in 5.0% of Victoza® treated patients of the trials.